Kimi K2 Thinking: 1T Open-Source Reasoning AI Model

 Technical Architecture

-At its core, Kimi K2 Thinking uses a Mixture-of-Experts (MoE) architecture with 1 trillion total parameters but only 32B active experts per forward pass.
+At its core, Kimi K2 Thinking uses a Mixture-of-Experts (MoE) architecture with 1 trillion total parameters but only 32B active parameters per forward pass.
 This sparse activation pattern provides several key advantages over dense models of equivalent capacity: lower inference costs, faster generation speeds, and the ability to maintain specialized knowledge across different expert modules.

 How MoE Works in K2 Thinking